 (2) The Minister may remove a member of the Board from office if —

-(a) the member becomes, in the opinion of the Minister, permanently incapable of performing the functions of his or her office;
+(a) the member becomes, in the opinion of the Minister, permanently incapable of performing the functions of his or her office; or

+(aa) the member is the subject of an order or other disciplinary action under regulation 31, 31A, 47 or 47A; or

+(ab) the member is —

+(i) a member of a firm, or otherwise concerned in the management of a firm; or

+(ii) a director of a body corporate, or otherwise concerned in the management of a body corporate,

+that is the subject of an order or other disciplinary action under regulation 47 or 47A; or

+(ac) the member, or a body corporate of which the member is a director or in the management of which the member is otherwise concerned, is convicted of an offence against the Act or these regulations; or

 (b) the member is absent without the leave of the Minister from more than 3 consecutive meetings of the Board; or

 (c) the member is or becomes an undischarged bankrupt or a person whose property is subject to an order or arrangement under the laws relating to bankruptcy.

-(3) The Minister may remove a member of the Board from office on the grounds of neglect of duty, misbehaviour, or incompetence.
+(3) The Minister may remove a member of the Board from office on the grounds of neglect of duty, misbehaviour, or incompetence or on any other grounds on which the Minister regards the member as not being a fit and proper person to hold office.

 (4) Where a member of the Board dies or is removed from or resigns from office under this regulation the office becomes vacant and the person appointed to fill the vacancy shall be appointed to hold office only for the balance of the term of the member’s predecessor.

+[Regulation 8 amended in Gazette 31 Dec 2007 p.
+6494-5.]

 9. Acting members

 (1) Where —